Quotients, pure existential completions and arithmetic universes: Introduction

 \section{Introduction}

+This paper provides a new contribution to the description of Joyal's arithmetic universes thought the application of a new characterization of free completions of elementary Lawvere doctrines.

-The process of completing a category with quotients to produce an exact or regular category introduced in \cite{SFEC,REC} has been widely studied in the literature of category theory, with applications both to mathematics and computer science, see \cite{Lack1999,phdMenni,MENNI2002187,QCFF}.
+Free completions of categories with quotients are ubiquitous in category theory.
+In particular those leading to exact and regular categories in~\cite{SFEC,REC} have been widely studied in the literature of category theory, with applications both to mathematics and computer science, see~\cite{Lack1999,phdMenni,MENNI2002187,QCFF,VANDENBERG20183137,VANDENBERG2008123,maietti_maschio_2021}.

+Such free completions are also involved in the construction of arithmetic universes introduced by A.~Joyal to prove G{\"o}del incompleteness theorems in some lectures (still unpublished) in the seventies and recalled in~\cite{Joyal} (see~\cite{JAULAP,vandijk2020godel} for more information).
+A more general abstract definition of arithmetic universe as list-arithmetic pretopos has been proposed in~\cite{JAULAP}.

+In more detail, an arithmetic universe in the sense of Joyal can be described as the exact completion -- in the sense of~\cite{SFEC} -- of the lex category of predicates of a given Skolem theory.
+In particular, the initial arithmetic universe within the standard category of ZFC-sets turns out to be the exact completion of the lex category of primitive recursive predicates.
+In recent years, the regular and exact completions of a lex category have been proved to be instances of more general completions of certain Lawvere doctrines in \cite{QCFF,EQC,UEC}.

-Specifically, the concepts of exact completion of a finite limit category, also known as $\ex/\lex$-completion, and that of the exact completion of a regular category, referred to as $\reg/\ex$-completion, have been proven to be an instance of a more general exact completion $\exdoctrine{P}$ relative to an elementary existential Lawvere's doctrine $P$, see \cite{QCFF,EQC,UEC}.
+More precisely, the exact completion of a lex category~\cite{SFEC,REC}, also known as $\ex/\lex$-completion, and the exact completion of a regular category, referred to as $\ex/\reg$-completion, have been proven to be an instance of a more general exact completion $\exdoctrine{P}$ relative to an elementary, pure existential doctrine $P$.

-The construction of the exact category $\exdoctrine{P}$ is, essentially, achieved through the tripos-to-topos construction developed by J.M.E.
-Hyland, P.T.
-Johnstone and A.M.
-Pitts, as presented in \cite{TT,TTT} just applied to an elementary existential doctrine.
+The construction of the exact category $\exdoctrine{P}$ is, essentially, achieved through the tripos-to-topos construction developed by J.M.E.~Hyland, P.T.~Johnstone and A.M.~Pitts in~\cite{TT,TTT}, applied to an elementary existential doctrine.
+Similarly, the regular completion of a lex category, also called $\reg/\lex$-completion, introduced in~\cite{FECLEO,REC} has been proved to be a specific instance of a more general construction for doctrines in~\cite{TECH}, which is the regular completion $\regdoctrine{P}$ of an elementary, pure existential doctrine $P$.
+The regular and exact completions of doctrines are related via the $\ex/\reg$-completion, namely we have that $\exdoctrine{P}\equiv \exreg{\regdoctrine{P}}$~\cite{UEC}.